-After attending Abbotsholme School, the author took a gap year travelling in the United States and Canada, spending a large part of his time there in Alaska.
-He went on to study printing technology and worked in the industry in Derby until 1974 when he moved to Finland with his Finnish wife Helena.
-Living in the midst of lakes and forests, near the town of Suonenjoki, Thomas set to making a life as a farmer – dairy, beef, strawberries, and forestry.
-As a sideline he provided a translation and copy editing service to the region’s industrial and scientific community.
-As a mature student, Thomas took a degree in information technology and gained certification as a systems engineer.
+After sitting his GCE “O” and “A”-level examinations at Abbotsholme School in Staffordshire, Mark took a gap year travelling in the United States and Canada, spending a large part of his time there in Alaska.
+He went on to take a degree in printing technology at West Herts College, Watford and worked in the printing industry in Derby in sales and production administration until 1974 when he moved to Finland with his Finnish wife, Helena.
+Living in the midst of lakes and forests, near the town of Suonenjoki, Mark set to making a life as a farmer – dairy, beef, strawberries, and forestry – while his wife carved a career in adult education as a teacher of English as a foreign language.
+As a sideline Mark provided a translation and copy editing service to the region’s industrial and scientific community.
+Later, as a mature student, Mark took a degree in information and communications technology at Savo Vocational College in Kuopio and gained internationally recognised certification as a systems engineer.
 During the final ten years of his working life he was a civil servant responsible for network development, administration and support in local government.